saintwolf/eve-intel/README.md

 eve-intel : Eve Intel Map Viewer
 ================================

-This is a version of the Brave Intel Map that is more easily customizable for your alliance.
+This is a debranded fork of the Brave Intel Map that is more easily customizable for your alliance.
 It also includes a few enhancements.

-For a compatible data uploader, checkout https://github.com/IslayTzash/EveIntelReporter
+For a compatible debranded data uploader, checkout https://github.com/IslayTzash/EveIntelReporter

 For build and install instructions, see [INSTALL.md](https://github.com/IslayTzash/eve-intel/blob/master/INSTALL.md) in this directory.